TARGENE/targene-pipeline/docs/src/index.md

 ## Overview of the pipeline

-The pipeline can rougly be decoupled into three steps.
+The pipeline can roughly be decoupled into three steps.
 The first, aims at pre-processing the data sources to convert them in a table data format that can be wielded by Targeted Maximum Likelihood Estimation (TMLE).
 The second is the TMLE itself.
-The third and final step is the Sieve Variance Plateau correction which revises the variance estimate to account for the fact that individuals in the population are not necessarily independent.
+The third and final optional step is the Sieve Variance Plateau correction which revises the variance estimate to account for the fact that individuals in the population are not necessarily independent.
 The following diagram provides a high level interface of the organisation of the pipeline.

 ```@raw html
 <div style="text-align:center">